SiepmannGroup/MCCCS_DB/diol-desorption/README.md

 ### Source
 This dataset is generated from molecular simulations as described in this manuscript:
-* Y. Sun, R. F. DeJaco, J. I. Siepmann, Deep Neural Network Learning of Complex Binary Sorption Equilibria from Molecular Simulation Data, *Submitted*.
+* Y. Sun, R. F. DeJaco, J. I. Siepmann, Deep Neural Network Learning of Complex Binary Sorption Equilibria from Molecular Simulation Data, *Chem.
+Sci.* **2019**, DOI: 10.1039/C8SC05340E
 See the supporting information for simulation details.